 We use clear, precise, and unambiguous language to ensure that your testamentary intent is clearly ascertainable—without family fights.

 Planning an estate requires knowledge, care, and experience.
-We caringly and diligently listen to our clients.
+We carefully listen to our clients and diligently record their objectives.
 The instruments we produce are expertly-drafted and personally tailored to meet each client's estate planning objectives.

 An advanced healthcare directive gives an agent you nominate the ability to make medical decisions for you if you become unable to make those decisions for yourself.

 An advanced healthcare directive also addresses some end of life issues, making your wishes known.
 It makes clear whom you want to make decisions for you and gives your healthcare agent some guidance, which minimizes the chances of disputes if family members disagree about a course of action.